Recipients, Funding Structure, and Administration of Fellowships and Grants

 In many cases, the fellowship stipend does not equal the fellow’s normal salary.
-The expectation of the ACLS, in calculating the shape, scope, size, and number of its awards for programs that require semester- or year-long supported research leaves, is that fellows’ institutions will “top up” ACLS awards to meet the salary and benefits, as may be needed for faculty members (and therefore, their institutions) to take advantage of the award and the honor it represents.
+The expectation of ACLS, in calculating the shape, scope, size, and number of its awards for programs that require semester- or year-long supported research leaves, is that fellows’ institutions will “top up” ACLS awards to meet the salary and benefits, as may be needed for faculty members (and therefore, their institutions) to take advantage of the award and the honor it represents.

 ACLS fellowships do not provide benefits.
 The expectation is that the fellows’ institutions will continue to provide the fellows with benefits during the fellowship period.

 In contrast with institutional grants, institutions may not “charge” to ACLS fellowships costs of any kind, such as benefits, indirect costs, or overhead.
 This rule obtains even in cases where the fellowship stipend is routed through the institution.